 Myths | Facts |

-Credit cards cause debt spiral and lead to a low score | Those who manage to pay back the entire outstanding amount each month are safe from debt while those who keep balances overdue get stuck under a pile of debt and the credit score goes downhill |
+Credit cards cause debt spiral and lead to a low score | Those who manage to pay back the entire outstanding amount each month are safe from debt while those who miss their bill payment often or default on their cards can suffer a significant drop in their credit score |

 You should have only one credit card | There is no rule as to the number of credit cards one should have.
 You should be able to manage the bills on each of the cards you have.
-Unless you miss a payment, your credit score will not be affected |
+Unless you miss a payment, your credit score will not be affected. |

 Credit limit increase is a scam | If the lenders find you to be a responsible borrower, they can offer you a higher credit limit.
-A higher limit will reduce your credit utilization ratio which works out really well for your credit score |
+A higher limit will reduce your credit utilization ratio, which may improve your credit score. |

 5 Comments